-Strategy (a nd Rank in 2005 EMP) Specific Actions Responsibility Outcome of Action Comments Herit-1 28/28 Identification and protection of significant Aboriginal and European cultural heritage sites.
+Strategy (an nd Rank in 2005 EMP) Specific Actions Responsibility Outcome of Action Comments Herit-1 28/28 Identification and protection of significant Aboriginal and European cultural heritage sites.
 Liaise with the Cobowra and Bodalla Local Aboriginal Lands Councils and the local Aboriginal elders regarding identification of sites and general localities of notable cultural significance.
 ESC Report completed by Cobowra LALC (prior to EMP).
 Requires more consultation.
 Liaise with ESC Heritage Committee and Moruya & District Historical Society.
 New LEP takes into account recommendations in Kyla Park Plan of Management No. 27 to rezone Areas of Cultural Significance from 1(a) & 1(c) to Public Open Space.
 Some natural heritage signs and one Aboriginal sign installed.
-TLPG with funding from Coastcare, ESC & Tuross Head Country Club, have installed large sign at One Tree Point on natural & cultural heritage, including reference to both Aboriginal and European history of the headland; also signs along sea frontage in McWilliam Park and along urban section of Coila Lake foreshore including one Aboriginal history sign.
-TLPG brochure on Natural & Cultural Heritage of the Tuross peninsula includes map of the area showing points of interest which could be walked as a heritage trail. (prior to EMP).
-Requires more consultation.
-Liaise with ESC Heritage Committee and Moruya & District Historical Society.
-Subject to ongoing review by ESC.
+TLPG with funding from Coastcare, ESC & Tuross Head Country Club, have installed large sign at One Tree Point on Subject to ongoing review by ESC.
 Carry out a European heritage assessment of the lands within and surrounding the Tuross estuary and Coila Lake.
 ESC Incorporate areas and sites of significant heritage value into Council's existing planning framework to ensure that they are preserved in perpetuity and are not compromised by inappropriate future development.
-ESC, P&E Liaise with LALCs and historical society / Council and install interpretive signage at strategic locations around the estuary, development of heritage trails etc. ESC
+ESC, P&E Liaise with LALCs and historical society / Council and install interpretive signage at strategic locations around the estuary, development of heritage trails etc. ESC natural & cultural heritage, including reference to both Aboriginal and European history of the headland; also signs along sea frontage in McWilliam Park and along urban section of Coila Lake foreshore including one Aboriginal history sign.
+TLPG brochure on Natural & Cultural Heritage of the Tuross peninsula includes map of the area showing points of interest which could be walked as a heritage trail.